Fort Frances: History

-Incorporated in 1903, the town held a big centennial celebration in 2003.
+Fort Frances was incorporated in 1903.
+That same year, the HBC store burned down and was not rebuilt.

 The main employer was a pulp and paper mill established in the early 1900s.
 It had numerous owners over the years, notably Edward Wellington Backus.
 Most recently owned by Resolute Forest Products, the mill employed about 700 persons until its closure in 2014.

 On June 25, 1946, the town was struck by a tornado, which caused major damage and struck a week after the deadly Windsor tornado.